dustinpfister/blog_posts/_posts/lodash_filter.md

 <!-- more -->

-## 1 - Basic example of \_.filter in lodash
+## 1 - Basic examples of \_.filter in lodash

 To use the \_.filter methods the first argument that you give it is a collection, such as an array of numbers.
 The second argument you give is an iteratee method, that can be your own method, or one of the lodash iteratee methods such as \_.matches.
-Also some of those methods are built in, more on that later.
+Also some of those methods are built in.
+In this section I will be starting out with a few basic examples of the lodash filter method, and leave other topics such as vanilla javaScript alternatives to lodash filter for a later section in this post.

 ### 1.1 -